 Before practising under a PGD, health professionals should ensure that they:

-- have signed the appropriate documentation (see recommendation 1.4.9)
+· have signed the appropriate documentation

-· have read and understand the context and content of the PGD.
+· have read and understand the context and content of the PGD

-|Where hard copy PGDs have been superseded, organisations have asked if they need to keep the paper copy on file.
+|Where hard copy PGDs have been superseded, organisations have asked if they need to keep the paper copy or can convert it to an electronic file.